Panhole

-A panhole is a depression or basin eroded into flat or gently sloping cohesive rock.
-Similar terms for this feature are gnamma or rock holes (Australia), armchair hollows, weathering pans (or pits) and solution pans (or pits).
+A panhole or weathering pit is a depression or basin eroded into flat or gently sloping cohesive rock.
+Similar terms for this feature are gnamma or rock holes (Australia), armchair hollows, weathering pans and solution pans (or pits).

 Some authors refer to panholes also as potholes, which is a term typically used for similarly shaped riverine landforms.
 In fluvial geomorphology, the term pothole is typically used for a smooth, bowl-shaped or cylindrical hollow, generally deeper than wide, found developed in the rocky bed of a stream.
 This type of feature is created by the grinding action either of a stone or stones or of coarse sediment whirled around and kept in motion by eddies or the force of the stream current in a given spot.